Surely now it's Liverpool's year?! Reds show mark of champions with heroic comeback win | Goal.com

 They had been awful at times here, especially in the first half.
 Their offside trap had malfunctioned allowing Trezeguet to score after a John McGinn free-kick after 21 minutes.
 Mohamed Salah struggled, Mane was cautioned for diving in the penalty area, Roberto Firmino had an equaliser controversially chalked off for offside.
 His armpit, apparently.

-They kept going.
+Still they kept going.
 They always do.
 They tried their luck but Villa defended stoutly.
+Tyrone Mings was outstanding, Wesley ran his heart out.
 They will feel they deserved something.
 They got nothing.
 Robertson and Mane broke their hearts.

 The celebrations in the away end continued long after the final whistle.
 The smiles were as wide as the M6.
 The heart-rates were through the roof.